mbeps/oauth-nextjs-springboot-backend/README.md

 - Secure callback handling and token exchange
 - Error handling for failed authentication attempts

+## Local Authentication (Email/Password)
+Secure email and password authentication:
+- **Toggleable**: Can be enabled/disabled via configuration (`app.security.local-auth.enabled`)
+- **Secure Storage**: Passwords are hashed using BCrypt
+- **Unified Token System**: Issues the same JWT access and refresh tokens as OAuth flows
+- **Signup & Login**: Dedicated endpoints for user registration and authentication
+- **Frontend Integration**: Frontend dynamically renders the login form if local auth is enabled

 ## JWT Token Management
 Token generation and validation:
 - Dual-token system with access tokens (15 minutes by default) and refresh tokens (7 days by default)